waze96/LSDS_Spark_Lab2/benchmark/benchmarks_en.md

-I execute two times to see the diferences between remove the # or not, Because I think that is a significant symbol in twitter, so the results differ a little bit.
+I execute three times to see the diferences between remove the Hastags or not, because I think that is a significant symbol in twitter, so the results differ a little bit.
+The last experiment was removing StopWords

 #### TOP 10 BiGrams Engilsh without Hastag